 The Texas Department of Transportation (TxDOT) wants to raise awareness about the importance of Work Zone Safety.
 With lane shifts, barrels, signs, lights, and busy workers, work zones can be areas of high-activity and congestion.
-These can be dangerous areas, not just for roadside workers, but for motorists too.
-According to TxDOT, the top two causes of work zone crashes are speeding and driver inattention.
-Both of which are completely preventable.
+These can be dangerous areas, not just for roadside workers but for motorists, too.
+According to TxDOT, the top two causes of work zone crashes are speeding and driver inattention, both of which are completely preventable.

 TxDOT wants drivers to slow down and pay attention while they’re traveling through work zones.
-Speeding fines are double in these areas for a reason.
+Speeding fines are doubled in these areas for a reason.
 Workers are only a few feet from the road, so they’re counting on drivers to slow down and pay close attention to the task of driving.
 TxDOT is also calling on drivers to exercise patience and allow for extra time in getting to their destinations safely as they navigate through busy work zones.

 Texas Work Zone Crash Facts